windyboy/go-caatsm/docs/deploy-k8s.md

       protocol: TCP
 ```

 Point Prometheus at the service above (or annotate it if you use `prometheus-operator`).
-The `/healthz` probe doubles as a readiness check and quickly surfaces upstream connectivity issues.
+The `/readyz` probe surfaces upstream connectivity issues, while `/livez` is used solely for liveness.